2 Adults $ 1,100.00 CAD

 10am Board the activity bus from Windermere House to Brooklands Farm.

-10:30am – Noon Step into the maple forest with the Brooklands family.
+10:30am – Noon Step into the maple forest at Brooklands Farm.
 Six generations of syrup-making, a historic sugar shack, and the quiet rhythm of a working farm in full maple season.
 Dress warmly and wear suitable footwear for walking.

 1:30pm Board the activity bus back to Windermere House.

 6:30pm A three-course maple-themed dinner at The Rosseau restaurant, thoughtfully built around the day’s journey from forest to table.
-Live music by Muskoka Chautauqua artist Leah Leslie setting exactly the right tone.
+Live music by Muskoka Chautauqua artist Leah Leslie.

 Sunday — Reflect & Farewell